FREQUENTLY ASKED

 Answer:

-In-house courses can be accredited if they meet the criteria as outlined
+Yes.
+In-house courses can be accredited if they

-in Commission Regulation IV(D).
-To receive credit, all in-house courses
+meet the criteria as outlined in Commission Regulation IV(D).
+To receive credit, all in-house courses must

-must be submitted to the Commission prior to the presentation of the
+be submitted to the Commission prior to the presentation of the course.
+Not more than one-half of an attorney’s

-example, if you earn a total of 15 MCLE credit hours
+courses.
+For example, if you earn a

-“In-House CLE” programming.
+requirements for “In-House CLE” programming.

-Can I get extra MCLE-LEPR-SA/MH
+28. Can I get extra

-credit for teaching an accredited CLE course?
+MCLE-LEPR-SA/MH credit for teaching an accredited CLE course?

 Answer:

-The Commission’s Regulations allow you to earn enhanced credit for
+Yes.
+The Commission’s Regulations allow you to

-of time that you teach if you have prepared at least five (5) pages or more of
+time that you teach if you have prepared at least five (5) pages or more of

 quality written material for the participants.
-If you do not prepare written material,

-you can earn one and one-half (1.5) times the amount of time that you teach.
-You must submit your request for
+(1.5) times the amount of time that you teach.

-Can I get MCLE credit for published legal writing?
+credit for published legal writing?

 Answer:

-The Commission’s Regulations allow you to earn MCLE
+Yes.
+The Commission’s Regulations allow you to

-credit for published writing concerning substantive or procedural law.
+earn MCLE credit for published writing concerning substantive or procedural law.
 You must apply for writing credit on the prescribed form.
+The published writing must be a minimum of

-submit your application within one year of publication.
-Please see the complete
+2,000 words, and you must submit your application within one year of

-list of restrictions on writing credit.
+publication.
+Please see the complete list of restrictions on writing credit.

 [Back to Top]

-How can I check the number of MCLE-LEPR-SA/MH credit hours that I currently have?
+the number of MCLE-LEPR-SA/MH credit hours that I currently have?

 Answer:

-Your current CLE reporting year MCLE-LEPR-SA/MH credit hours are available by accessing the Check MCLE Credits link on the
+current CLE reporting year MCLE-LEPR-SA/MH credit hours are available by

-will I receive credit for it?
+receive credit for it?

 Answer:

-No. You will not
+No. You will not receive MCLE-LEPR-SA/MH credit

-and approved for SC CLE credit.
+approved for SC CLE credit.

 Answer:

-Click here to search for accredited courses.
+to search for accredited courses.

 [Back to Top]

-33. I
+33. I have attended a

-have attended a course that has not been accredited by the Commission, how can
+course that has not been accredited by the Commission, how can I get CLE credit

-I get CLE credit for the course?
+for the course?

 Answer:

-You can ask the course’s sponsor to
+You can ask

-file a uniform application for accreditation.
+the course’s sponsor to file a uniform application for accreditation.
 Most in-state and out-of-state course

-sponsors are familiar with the application and reporting procedures in South
+sponsors are familiar with the application and reporting procedures in

 If a sponsor has not accredited the course, an attorney can apply for course